amamory/seriation/README.md

 * [Optimization and Analysis of Seriation Algorithm for Ordering Protein Networks](ieeexplore.ieee.org/document/7033586/)

 <pre>
 KUENTZER, Felipe A. et al. Optimization and analysis of seriation algorithm for ordering protein networks.
-In: Bioinformatics and Bioengineering (BIBE), 2014 IEEE International Conference on.
-IEEE, 2014. p.
+In: IEEE International Conference on Bioinformatics and Bioengineering (BIBE), 2014. p.
 231-237.
 </pre>

 ## Where Seriation is Used